The ‘Linda McCartney Retrospective’ is coming to Tucson, Arizona

 “The University of Arizona is thrilled to host the North American premiere of this extraordinary exhibit,” said University of Arizona President Robert C. Robbins.
 “In addition to exposing the public to Linda McCartney’s iconic work, this collection will allow our students and faculty throughout the university to learn from her innovative creative process and devotion to important societal issues.”

-The exhibition will include nearly 200 pieces, divided into three broad groupings.
+The exhibition will be divided into three broad groupings.
 “Artists” will include the wide range of portraits McCartney took of cultural and musical icons, including Jimi Hendrix, The Beatles and Aretha Franklin.
 These images often captured the vulnerability of future legends in their early days.
 “Family” will feature images of McCartney’s most intimate relationships, documenting her view of domestic life after moving to London with her family.
 “Photographic Exploration” will showcase McCartney’s many experiments with photographic processes, including never-before-exhibited screen prints and a wall of Polaroid prints.

 Paul McCartney and renowned photographer, and Linda and Paul’s daughter, Mary, have curated the exhibit in partnership with the Center for Creative Photography.